 Conventional Treatment Options for Sleep Apnea

 Perhaps the most popular conventional treatment option for sleep apnea is the continuous positive airway pressure device, also called CPAP.
-A CPAP is a mask that fits over your nose and/or mouth that gently blows oxygen into your airways while you sleep.
+A CPAP is a mask that fits over your nose and/or mouth that gently blows air into your airways while you sleep.
 This is an effective treatment option for many people; however, it can be noisy and uncomfortable to wear.
 Not to mention, you can’t just fall into bed when you’re tired – you have to remember to put on your mask.

 Other traditional treatment options include: